A Beginners Guide to the Conveyancing Process

 conveyancing process

-Here’s a beginners guide to the conveyancing process to help you when buying or selling property for the first time.
+This beginner’s guide explains the conveyancing process step by step to help you feel more confident when buying or selling a property for the first time.

 Instructing a solicitor

 You can instruct a solicitor as soon as you decide to buy or sell a property.
-It may save time, however, to do it prior to securing a buyer or having an offer accepted, as there will be legal documents that need to be filled in and subsequently processed by your solicitor.
+Doing so early can save time, as there will be legal documents that need to be completed and processed before contracts can be exchanged.

-When an offer has been accepted on a property, the buyer’s solicitor will check over the clients mortgage agreement from their lender.
-If the buyer has not yet had an agreement in principle issued, they must do this, as exchange of contracts cannot take place until the mortgage offer has been received and checked by the buyer’s solicitor.
+Once an offer has been accepted, the buyer’s solicitor will review the mortgage offer from the lender.
+If the buyer does not yet have a mortgage offer in place, this must be arranged, as contracts cannot be exchanged until the mortgage has been formally approved.

 Arranging a survey